A. Leon Higginbotham Jr.: Testimony at Clinton impeachment hearings

 Higginbotham concluded his testimony, writing, "I submit that your individual vote will have a profound impact on the entire history and future of the United States of America.
 I would remind you once again of the incisive words of Luther Standing Bear: 'Thought comes before speech.'
 I pray that this Committee will, in a non-partisan way, rise to its highest potential of statesmanship by giving this issue its calm and insightful thought before speaking and casting a vote that will affect America's rendezvous with destiny."

 After Higginbotham's death, Clinton said "I shall never forget how he spoke up for me."

 Death

-Higginbotham died on December 14, 1998, in Boston, Massachusetts, after suffering from a series of strokes.
+Higginbotham died on December 14, 1998, in Boston, Massachusetts, following a series of strokes.
 President Clinton described him as "one of our nation's most passionate and steadfast advocates for civil rights."
 Jesse Jackson said of Higginbotham, "[w]hat Thurgood Marshall and Charles Hamilton Houston were to the first half of this century, Judge Higginbotham was to the second half."
 Kweisi Mfume said "[t]he world has lost one of its finest, most pre-eminent jurists of our times.
 His work is a reflection of both his deep passion for civil rights and his legendary pursuit of justice and equality for all Americans."